 Fish are held to be suitable marks for military families as they are symbols of prowess and fortitude.
 They are also symbols of the forces of industry and science, and emblems of the Christian faith of the bearer, especially in early coats of arms.

-Though there are often specific names blazoned on crests and arms with fish, there usually isn’t any consistent difference between the way each fist is drawn and often the names are intended as puns on the name of the bearer or are in reference to characteristics of the land owned by that family.
+Though there are often specific names blazoned on crests and arms with fish, there usually isn’t any consistent difference between the way each fist is drawn in heraldry and often the names are intended as puns on the name of the bearer or are in reference to characteristics of the land owned by that family.